 Option Description

 0 = No (Default) Misc. messages will not be displayed

 1 = Yes Misc. messages will be displayed

 P815 Auxiliary Source

 When P100 = 4 (Average) or 5 (Differential) the auxiliary display line can be used to display the level on any of the two points of measurement.
-When using and RMA alarm, it can also be used to display the pumping rate.

 The options are as follows: